bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 ## DISTINCT

-In some cases you might have duplicate entries in a table, and in order to get only the unique values you could use `DISTINCT`.
+In some cases, you might have duplicate entries in a table, and in order to get only the unique values, you could use `DISTINCT`.

 To better demonstrate this, let's run the insert statement one more time so that we could duplicate the existing users and have 6 users in the users table: